treeverse/lakeFS/docs/understand/model.md

 ---
 layout: default
-title: Object Model
+title: Model
 description: The lakeFS object model blends the object models of Git and of object stores such as S3.
 Read this page to learn more.
 parent: Understanding lakeFS
 nav_order: 20
 has_children: false
-redirect_from: ["../reference/object-model.html","../understand/branching-model.html"]
+redirect_from: ["../reference/object-model.html","../understand/branching-model.html","../understand/object-model.html"]
 ---

-# Object Model
+# Model
 {: .no_toc }

 {% include toc.html %}